bambuskater/bambus-web-template/README.md

 ### Navigation

 - Use the dropdown menu in the header to switch between the Home and About pages.

+### Dark & Light Mode

+- Click the round button at the bottom left to toggle between dark and light mode.
+- The icon will fade between ☀️ (dark mode) and 🌙 (light mode).
+- Your preference is saved and will persist across all pages and browser sessions.

 ### Footer & Impressum